Hugo4IT/PygameUILib/README.md

   - Done

 ## How to use/Documentation
-Take a look at the documentation and a beginner guide on my [Website](https://Hugo4IT.com/PygameUILib) (Documentation currently work-in-progress, please wait until it releases)
+Take a look at the documentation and a beginner guide on my [Website](http://docs.hugo4it.com/docs/pygameuilib/getting-started/)
+(Documentation currently work-in-progress, please wait until it releases.
+PygameAnimationLib documentation can also be found there)